-Five months ago, Marcelle was removed from his posts at Pleasantville and the Trinidad and Tobago national under-15 boys team after explicit messages emerged of an alleged exchange between him and a Pleasantville school boy.
-In the chat, relayed to Wired868 by an anonymous source, Marcelle supposedly told the student that he wants to show him a shot of penis despite the latter’s objection.
+Five months ago, Marcelle was removed from his posts at Pleasantville and the Trinidad and Tobago Men’s National Under-17 Team after explicit messages emerged of an alleged exchange between him and a Pleasantville school boy.
+In the chat, relayed to Wired868 by an anonymous source, Marcelle supposedly told the student that he wants to show him a shot of his penis despite the latter’s objection.

 Undeterred, the 38-year-old coach appeared to eventually send the boy the image of an erect penis.
 Wired868 could not confirm the age of the student.

 Marcelle admitted that he had an “inappropriate” exchange with the schoolboy; although he did not take responsibility for all the messages.

 “That was not my picture,” he told Wired868, about the sexual image.
 “The picture was a trap because I alone don’t use my account.”

 “There are times when I use the cyber café and forgot to lock off,” said Marcelle.